 A new arena was in the works for Dubuque, and with the city proving its love for junior hockey, a return for the USHL to Dubuque became possible.
-Local Iowan investors Mark Falb and Dr. David Field, M.D., the owners of the Thunderbirds, partnered with Philip Falcone, Mark Falcone, Brad Kwong and current President of Hockey Operations and General Manager for the Edmonton Oilers, Peter Chiarelli to form Northern Lights Hockey, LLC, which would eventually bring a new USHL team to Dubuque.
+Local Iowan investors Mark Falb and Dr. David Field, M.D., the owners of the Thunderbirds, partnered with Philip Falcone, Mark Falcone, Brad Kwong and current senior advisor for the St. Louis Blues, Peter Chiarelli to form Northern Lights Hockey, LLC, which would eventually bring a new USHL team to Dubuque.
 In addition to Chiarelli's ties to the Boston Bruins, Philip Falcone is the former part owner of the NHL's Minnesota Wild.
 Philip Falcone, Brad Kwong and Peter Chiarelli all played hockey together at Harvard University, and Mark Falcone played at the University of Denver.

 In November of 2009, it was officially announced that Dubuque was returning to the USHL for the 2010-2011 season.
 The club would play at the soon-to-be constructed Mystique Community Ice Center that would seat 3,079 and be located on the Chaplin-Schmitt Memorial Island.

 The team picked a historic name, returning the Fighting Saints to Dubuque.
 Boasting a new color scheme and logo, the Fighting Saints hired Jim Montgomery, a former University of Maine star and NHL player, as the club's Head Coach and General Manager.
 Thunderbirds coach Joe Coombs was retained as the new club's Associate Head Coach.